qrzn23/min/wip/l418/content.md

 November 25, 1909.
 1:10 - 2 p.m.

-### The Cry of the 25th Aethyr, Which is Called VTI^[VTI = ♑♌♐ = Caput Draconis, the head of the Lion-Serpent, the Beast 666.
+### The Cry of the 25th Aethyr

+#### Which is Called VTI^[VTI = ♑♌♐ = Caput Draconis, the head of the Lion-Serpent, the Beast 666.
 His father is ♑ Set or Pan; his mother, the woman clothed with the Sun as in Atu XIV.
 See 27th Aethyr.
 He is the burden of the Moon, sanctified by 418.
 Atu XI (a partial form) with Atu XX (XI + XX = XXXI) gives the Key of the New Aeon.]

 There is nothing in the stone but the pale gold of the Rosy Cross.